Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Mismatched setting

 \subsection{Experiments}

 We consider three architectures for our experiments: multi-layer perceptron (MLP) with 4 hidden layers, the Transformer~\cite{vaswani2017attention-transformer}, and MLP-Mixer~\cite{tolstikhin2021mlpmixer}.
-For each architecture, we train the model while freezing coordinate 1, then coordinate 2 and so on, until coordinate $n$ and compare the generalization error with the Boolean influence of the corresponding coordinates of the target function.
-We train our models using $\ell_2$ loss and mini-batch SGD with momentum or Adam \cite{kingma2014adam} as the optimizer.
-Moreover, we have repeated each experiment at least 20 times and averaged the results.
+For each architecture, we freeze different coordinates separately and evaluate our models.
+In other words, we train the model while freezing coordinate 1, then coordinate 2 and so on, until coordinate $n$ and compare the generalization error with the Boolean influence of the corresponding coordinates of the target function.
+We train our models using $\ell_2$ loss and mini-batch SGD with momentum and batch-size of 64 as the optimizer.
+Moreover, we have repeated each experiment 40 times and averaged the results.
+Furthermore, note that for the MLP model, we pass the Boolean vector directly to the model.
+However, for the Transformer and MLP-Mixer, we first encode $+1$ and $-1$ tokens into 256-dimensional vectors using a shared embedding layer, and then we pass the embedded input to the models.
 More details on training procedure as well as further experiments are presented in Appendix~\ref{appendix:experiments}.\footnote{Code: \url{https://github.com/aryol/BooleanPVR}}